 And this is the other thing that makes people really uncomfortable with Scripture: God hates & God kills, in perfect accord with His nature.
 How can this be, if hatred & killing have no place in Creation?
 The question answers itself in light of the Fall: God's very good Creation ceased to be thus.
 God doesn't hate out of malice or caprice; God hates that which is not godly, for that which is not godly should not exist.
 Killing & destruction are how God rectifies an untenable corruption of Creation.
-This is why we die, & why the whole world will be swept away in fire.
+This is why we die, & why the whole world will be swept away in fire on Judgement Day.

 The Gospel is the good news that death is not how we end.
 The same God who hates us for our unrighteousness equally loves us, for we were made in His image.
 "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life."
 We want to hear about God's perfect love, but we–understandably–flee in terror from God's perfect hatred.
 But this flight is unbelief in the face of Scriptural revelation.